 - What went right? / What went wrong?

-- Did we run out of supplies? / Did we have leftover deicing materials?
+- Did we have supply chain problems? / Did we have leftover deicing materials?

 - Were we ready for surprise fall and spring storms?

 - Was our stockpile easy to access, even in the middle of winter?

 - Are we satisfied with the performance of our equipment and deicing supplies?

 - Do we need to research/budget for a more efficient snow fighting arsenal?

 - Does our storage area need to be expanded to make room for more product?

 - Are we prepared for the worst case scenario?

 If supply chain problems kept your crew from getting the job done last winter, Ice Slicer has you covered!
 Our team is standing by to fill your orders fast, and keep you going.